NStanley0524/Dimensional_Model_For_Sales_Analysis/README.md

 order by Average_cost desc;
 ````

-10. LIST THE TOP 5 MOST FREQUENTLY USED PART AND THEIR TOTAL USAGE
+**10. LIST THE TOP 5 MOST FREQUENTLY USED PART AND THEIR TOTAL USAGE**
 ````sql
 select part_name, sum(Quantity) as Frequency
 from parts